halefom3/Halefom_Y/README.md

 - **WorkReady+ Navigator:**
   A mobile-first career prep platform for young job seekers.
-  → Matching users with careers, building job-ready skills, and offering offline, localized content—a scalable answer to Ethiopia’s youth unemployment.
+  → Matching users with careers, building job-ready skills, and offering offline, localized content, a scalable answer to Ethiopia’s youth unemployment.

 - **Self-Craft Center:**
   A personal development hub for young talent.